mlcommons/medperf/docs/getting_started/data_owner_demo.md

 medperf dataset submit --data_uid {{ page.meta.prepared_hash }}
 ```

 Once you run this command, the information to be submitted will be displayed on the screen and you will be asked to confirm your submission.

 After successfully submitting your dataset, you can proceed to request participation in the benchmark by initiating an association request.

 ## 3. Request Participation

 For submitting the results of executing the benchmark models on your data in the future, you must associate your data with the benchmark.
-To do so, you need to provide the target benchmark ID, which is `1` and the server UID of your data.

 Once you have submitted your dataset to the server, it will be assigned a server UID, which you can find by running `medperf dataset ls --mine`.
 Your dataset's server UID is also `1`.

 Run the following command to request associating your dataset with the benchmark: